-However, in addition to staff costs, independent bookshops and chain high street booksellers have to pay staff, business rates for a high street presence (which online retailers don’t), and they do not have the space or clout to stock books in bulk, so generally pay more for their stock than online retailers and supermarkets.
+However, in addition to staff costs, independent bookshops and chain high street booksellers pay premium business rates for their high street presence.
+They do not have the space or clout to stock books in bulk, so they generally pay more for their stock than online retailers and supermarkets.
 They also cannot afford to treat bestsellers as loss leaders.

 Amazon and other online retailers

 Amazon has done much to raise the profile of books and ensure their wide availability.
-With its print-on-demand and ebook facilities, it is a welcome outlet for self-published works which would probably struggle to find a publisher, or another bookseller willing to stock them.
+With its print-on-demand and ebook facilities, it is a strong outlet for self-published works which might struggle to find a publisher, or another bookseller willing to stock them.
 Particularly with some forms of genre fiction, it is meeting what would otherwise be a gap in the market.
 However:

 Amazon and royalty-generating book sales

-Amazon can and does absorb the cost of selling some books at well below cost price when it chooses, and it insists on publishers giving it the same sort of discounts given to the largest high-street bookshops – though Amazon does not have to meet the financial constraints faced by, and benefits from tax breaks not available to, high-street bookshops (the Booksellers Association reports that ‘Waterstones on Bedford High Street is paying 17 times more in business rates than Amazon’s operation in the same town’).
+Amazon can and does absorb the cost of selling some books at well below cost price when it chooses, and it insists on publishers giving it the same sort of discounts given to the largest high-street bookshops – though Amazon does not have to deal with the financial constraints faced by, and benefits from tax breaks not available to, high-street bookshops (the Booksellers Association reports that ‘Waterstones on Bedford High Street is paying 17 times more in business rates than Amazon’s operation in the same town’).

 New and used

-Amazon is not only selling books it sources from publishers but it is a marketplace for new books sourced from other routes.
-It is also the world’s biggest second-hand book dealer and has almost total control of the ebook market.
-And it allows those versions to be sold alongside ‘proper’ sales, directly competing and very often at prices which undermine ‘proper’ sales.
+Amazon not only sells books it sources from publishers.
+It is also a marketplace for new and used books sourced from many other suppliers.
+It is the world’s largest second-hand book dealer and has almost total control of the ebook market.
+And it allows these multiple versions from multiple suppliers to be sold alongside regular retail sales, directly competing and often at prices which undermine regular sales.

-Clicking on ‘new and used’ often brings up a bewildering number of offers at wildly differing prices.
-It is clear that “used” means second hand.
-An author will not receive a royalty on such sales although they may have received a proper author royalty on the initial sale of the book.
-The provenance of ‘new’ books is much less clear.
-A buyer would never know but ‘new’ in this context means ‘pristine’ not ‘a first sale of a book on which the author receives a royalty’.
+Amazon’s New and Used tab for a book often displays a bewildering number of offers at wildly differing prices.
+Assuming that ’used’ means second-hand, an author will not receive a royalty on such sales although they may have received a proper royalty on the initial sale of the book, and even ‘new’ in this context simply means ‘pristine’ rather than ‘a first sale of a book on which the author receives a royalty’.

 Where are all these cheap books coming from?
-We know that some heavily discounted titles intended for export, surplus stock initially bought ‘firm’ by mail order companies or bookclubs, and remainder stock turn up on Amazon Marketplace.
-For instance, we are aware of cases where only a hardback has been published in the UK, but there is a paperback version in print in some other territory, those paperbacks sometimes leak back into the UK market.
-In all these examples, authors receive very low royalties on the initial sale, none of course on that copy’s re-sale on Amazon – and at the same time these versions undermine ‘proper’ sales and can undermine the economic viability of publishing the work at all.
+We know that some heavily discounted titles intended for export, surplus stock initially bought outright (or ‘firm’) by mail order companies or bookclubs, and remaindered stock turn up on Amazon Marketplace.
+For instance, we are aware of cases where only a hardback has been published in the UK, but there is a paperback version available in some other territory, and those paperbacks have leaked back into the UK market.
+In all these examples, authors receive very low royalties on the initial sale, and none of course on that copy’s re-sale on Amazon.
+At the same time, these versions cannibalise regular retail sales and can undermine the economic viability of publishing the work at all.

-We are urging Amazon to stick with the undertakings it gave to authors at its inception by prioritising ‘proper’ sales and making it very clear to buyers whether or not a copy is one which will generate an author royalty.
-Amazon’s principal loyalty may be to buyers not creators, but it should still treat authors fairly and recognise that, in addition, its own massive wealth is very much down to them.
+We are urging Amazon to commit to the undertakings it gave to authors at its inception by prioritising regular retail sales and making it very clear to buyers whether or not a copy is one which will generate an author royalty.
+Amazon’s principal loyalty may be to buyers not creators, but it should still treat the authors who contribute to its massive wealth fairly.

-Where viable we look to publishers to regulate the circulation of what can end up as cheap second-hand copies.
-We also urge Amazon to make clear to buyers where a sale is royalty-generating, strenuously to police territorial rights, and not to sell books – in print or electronic form – at prices so low that they damage any chance that the book world (authors, publishers, high street bookshops which give physical prominence to books in a way Amazon cannot emulate) might have of remaining commercially viable.
+Where it is within their power, we look to publishers to regulate the circulation of what can end up as cheap second-hand copies.
+We also urge Amazon strenuously to police territorial rights, and not to sell books – in print or electronic form – at prices so low that they damage any chance that the book world (authors, publishers, high street bookshops which give physical prominence to books in a way Amazon cannot emulate) might have of remaining commercially viable.

-Publishers might sometimes conclude that the certainty of the size of the order outweighs the size of the discount they are having to concede.
-Authors receive much lower royalties when the publisher sells to the retailer at a high discount but sales may be higher.
-The chances for independent booksellers and chains to sell the same books is undercut, and the perception is likely to be that the true cost of creating and publishing a book is much lower than it is in reality..
+While publishers might conclude that the size of the order outweighs the size of the discount they are having to concede, authors receive much lower royalties when the publisher sells to the retailer at a high discount, the opportunities for independent booksellers and chains to sell the same books are undermined, and it leads to a false perception of a book’s true value and the costs of creating it.

-Neither publishers nor authors can influence price at which the retailer sells those or any books, even if a very low selling price undermines authors and high-street bookshops but publishers can control the availability of such copies and we are encouraged by the positive response we are receiving to our campaign to ensure that authors are part of the decision-making.
+Neither publishers nor authors can control price at which the retailer sells the books, even if a very low selling price undermines authors and high-street bookshops.
+However, publishers can control the availability of such copies and we are encouraged by the positive response we are receiving to our campaign to ensure that authors are part of the decision-making.

 Second-hand and charity bookshops

 Second-hand books have an environmental advantage and it is great to see books shared and loved, but authors receive no royalty or other payment from sales of second-hand books, and charity bookshops as have an unfair advantage over high-street booksellers because they stock for free, are staffed by volunteers and are exempt from business rates.

 Discount high-street booksellers and garden centres

-Such booksellers usually buy remaindered or special sales stock.
-The author will usually have only received a small payment but these sales do not usually compete directly with full price sales.
+Such booksellers usually buy remaindered stock on which the author have been paid only a small royalty, but such copies do not usually compete directly with full price sales.

-- Free download sites – almost all such sites are illegal, and neither publishers nor authors receive any remuneration if ebooks are downloaded from them.
-Some don’t even actually sell what they claim, but are phishing for your credit card details.
-Don’t be taken in!
+- Free download sites – almost all such sites are illegal.
+Publishers and authors receive no remuneration for ebooks downloaded from them, and many are fraudulent setups designed to harvest credit card details.
+Please don’t be taken in.

-- ebook lending sites - Please note that ebook lending is usually unlawful in the UK unless it is done through public libraries or other sources authorised by the author or publisher.
+- Likewise ebook lending sites - ebook lending is usually unlawful in the UK unless it is done through public libraries or other sources authorised by the author or publisher.

 - We are concerned at Amazon’s market dominance of the ebook market which enables it to insist on large discounts from publishers, and to sell ebooks at 99p or give them away free .
 Don’t forget there are other ebook retailers out there.

 - 20% VAT is charged on ebooks but not on physical books.
-That means that 20% of an ebook purchase is deducted in tax leaving less revenue for the publisher and author.
+This means that for a £4.99 ebook 20% will be deducted in tax leaving less revenue for the publisher and author.
 We believe that reading should not be taxed.

 In the news